bustoutsolutions/siesta/guide/services-resources/index.md

 let myAPI = MyAPI()
 ```

 Note the use of computed properties instead of read-only (`let`) properties.
-This lets the service discard resources not currently in use if memory gets low — which brings us to…
+This lets the service discard resources not currently in use if memory gets low.

 ## Getting Resources